Alyz Henrich

 Alyz Sabimar Henrich Ocando (born October 19, 1991) is a Venezuelan model, environmentalist, humanitarian advocate and beauty queen.
 She represented Falcón state at Miss Venezuela 2012 pageant where she was crowned Miss Venezuela Earth.
 On December 7, Henrich was crowned Miss Earth 2013 in the Philippines.
-She is the second Miss Earth winner from Venezuela next to Alexandra Braun and the first Miss Earth winner from Osmel Sousa owned Miss Venezuela.
+She is the second Miss Earth winner from Venezuela after Alexandra Braun and the first Miss Earth winner from Osmel Sousa-owned Miss Venezuela.
 Alyz is the former chairwoman of the Miss Earth Venezuela Organization.

-By winning Miss Earth crown, Venezuela made a history by becoming the first country to win all the Big Four international beauty pageants multiple times.
+With Alyz winning the Miss Earth crown, Venezuela made history by becoming the first country to win all the Big Four international beauty pageants multiple times.

 Biography

 Early life and career beginnings

 Alyz Henrich was born in Punto Fijo, a Caribbean city located in western Venezuela.
 Her beginnings in the world of pageantry began when she participated in the carnival town You mark, in Falcon state and the "Melon Fair", held in the Paraguana Peninsula where it is native.
 Then only 16 years old, she moved to Italy to pursue her modeling career.
 After returning to Venezuela, she resided in the city of Maracaibo, where she was a professor gateway.
 Alyz has a degree in Social Communication from Universidad Rafael Belloso Chacín.
 Aside from her native language Spanish, she also speaks Italian and English.